 - Refrain from handling or playing with the birds the first 24 hours.
 This is an extremely important step.
 Your chicks will need the time to calm down from the stress of the trip.

-We recommend for the 1st day to have the drinking water at 98 degrees (or very warm) because the birds are small with little weight to them on arrival.
+We recommend for the first day to have the drinking water at 98 degrees (or very warm) because the birds are small with little weight to them on arrival.
 They will drink a lot of water, which if too cool, can rapidly decrease their body temperature and put them into shock or make them sick.

 Normally, the chicks will NOT start to drink, eat, or move around until their body has warmed.
 So, at floor level the temperature needs to be 100°-101°F directly under the heat source, for the first few hours only.
 Then lower the temperature to 98°F for the rest of the first day and second day.

 Make sure there is plenty of room for the chicks to walk away from the heat source in case they get too warm.
 Lay paper towels on the brooder floor sprinkled evenly with food.
 This has been known to help them recognize their food.
 Remove the paper towel once the chicks catch on and show interest in the feeder.
 This method should ONLY be used the first day.